-Well, when I put this together, I used primarily the work from Joe ledoux.
+Well, when I put this together, I used primary The work from Joe ledoux.
 He's a fear researcher from New York University.
-And I can describe how her speech works using his words, but he wasn't describing heartbeat.
+And I can describe how hard speak works using his words, but he wasn't describing heartbeat.
 But this is what he said.
 He said that when an event becomes important enough, in our lives, it gets the event the memory of event gets stored into long term memory.
-And there are two kinds of long term memory explicit memory facts.
-This is what happened, I was seven I fell off my bicycle that broke my arm went to hospital facts, and then there's implicit memory, which are the feelings behind the facts.
-Now, when we need that memory, again, we bring it from long term memory, into working memory.
+And there are two kinds of long term memory facts.
+This is what happened, I was seven, I fell off my bicycle that broke my arm went to hospital backs.
+And then there's implicit memory, which are the feelings behind the backs.
+Now, when we need that memory, again, we bring it from long term memory into working memory.
 And then when we're done with that, again, we put it back into long term memory.
 But something really interesting happens on the way back in is that we have an opportunity to change it slightly.
 We do it naturally.
-You mean if you every time you recall something and store it again, change it slightly and store it the next time we recall it with not recalling the original memory, but the one we just, we just stored laughed.
+I mean, if you every time you recall something and stored again, just like next time, we call it without recalling the original memory, the one we just, we just store in black.
 So we can do that over and over again.
-And the memories are not the actual facts of the memory, but the feelings of the memory can be can be altered, shifted soft, and that's what we are you good?
-Are you gonna talk us through how we might put that into practice?
-What you'll love giving away everything about heart speed, perhaps.
-But yes, but I do want to tell you some also really interesting things about the two types of memory implicit and explicit memory, which are really important because, and I spent over 10 years in England at Oxford, and I did a lot of clinical work as well, I was invited to do sessions that other chiropractors and clinics, so I got to really know, I think, British and I love you guys, man, I really miss you guys.
+And the memories are not the actual facts of the memory, but the feelings of the memory can be can be altered, shifted soft.
+And that's what we do.

+Are you gonna do, you're gonna talk us through how we might put that into practice without giving away everything about heart speed, perhaps.
+But yes, but I do want to tell you some also really interesting things about the two types of memory implicit and explicit memory, which are really important.
+Because I spent over 10 years in England at Oxford, and I did a lot of clinical work as well, I was invited to do sessions that other chiropractors and clinics, so I got to really know, I think, British and I love you guys, and I really miss you guys.
 But I also know that you're very logically minded, you're very, I don't use the term left and right brain so much as logical mind or feeling mind.
-And I think it's really important for you to know that you have two minds, you also have a feeling mind, which, believe it or not drives behavior more than the logical mind.
-So if you can, if we can all learn to honor that we can be much happier and much less stressed.
-Um, but can I just talk about the difference between the two types of please?
+And I think it's really important for you to know that you have two minds, you also have a feeling mind, which, believe it or not drives behaviour more than the logical mind.
+So if you can, if we can all learn to honour that we can be much happier and much less stressed.
+Um, but can I just talk about the difference between the two types of peace through peace?